List of Bluey characters: Chilli's Mum

 Chilli's Mum was a Red Heeler who was Mort's wife, Brandy and Chilli's mother, and Bluey and Bingo's maternal grandmother.
 She died at some point prior to the events of the series, but is depicted in Chilli's memory in the episode "Dragon" as a loving mother whose kind words of encouragement foster her daughter's drawing skills.
 She is voiced by Kate Miller-Heidke.

 Neighbours

 Pat

 Pat (often referred to as Lucky's Dad) is a Labrador Retriever who is one of the Heelers' next-door neighbours, the husband of Janelle and the father of Lucky and Chucky.
 He has close ties with the Heelers; he frequently involves himself with his neighbours' games, and has befriended Bandit's brother Stripe.
 He barracks for the Maroons along with the Heeler family and his two sons, Lucky and Chucky.
+He is also talented in playing the piano.
 He is voiced by Brad Elliott.